fayizan/agar_bots_v5/README.md

 Open tampermonkey and past it there.
 Go in AGAR.IO and wait until it load **FULLY**

+## Install node modules
+You need to run install.bat

 ### Start Main Server

 You have only 1 file to open : start.bat